Caramel Apple Trifle Cups

 -

-Stir the vanilla into the warmed milk and gently fold it into the batter until just combined.
+Combine the warm milk and vanilla, then gently fold into the batter until just blended and no streaks remain.

 -